quincywiele/HURIDOCS-User-Manuals/README.md

 ##Build Your Information Architecture
 ###Create templates
 Templates are the foundation of your Uwazi platform as they allow you to attribute consistent, structured metadata to your documents and entities.
 Within each template, you can assign a variety of properties like:
-* Bullet 1 Text
+* Text
-* Buller 2 Numerics
+* Numerics
-* Bullet 3 Select (needs thesaurus)
+* Select (needs thesaurus)
-* Bullet 4 Multi-select (needs thesaurus)
+* Multi-select (needs thesaurus)
-* Bullet 5 Date, date range, multi date, multi date range
+* Date, date range, multi date, multi date range
-* Bullet 6 Rich text
+* Rich text
-* Bullet 7 Geo-location
+* Geo-location
-* Bullet 8 External links
+* External links
-* Bullet 9 Media (for video and audio embedding or self hosting)
+* Media (for video and audio embedding or self hosting)
-* Bullet 10 Relationship - allow you to use items from another template as thesaurus items
+* Relationship - allow you to use items from another template as thesaurus items

 To create a template:
 Click on “settings”